tidepool-org/development/charts/tidepool/0.1.6/README.md

 ### Secrets

-To use external services such as DexcomAPI, Mailchimp, and KissMetrics, you must provide certain shared secrets.
+To use external services such as DexcomAPI, Mailchimp, and KissMetrics, you must provide certain secrets.
-See the secrets manifest files for details.